huggingface/community-events/whisper-fine-tuning-event/README.md

 100 hours of 1x A100 usage should enable you to complete 5-10 fine-tuning runs.
 To redeem these credits, you will need to authorise a valid payment method with Lambda.
 Provided that you remain within $110 of compute spending, your card **will not** be charged 💸.
 Registering your card with Lambda is a mandatory sign-up step that we unfortunately cannot bypass.
+But we
-But we reiterate that you will not be charged provided you remain within $110 of compute spending!
+reiterate: you will not be charged provided you remain within $110 of compute spending!

 Follow steps 1-4 in the next section [Creating a Cloud Instance](#creating-a-cloud-instance) to register your card.
 If you experience issues with registering your card, contact the Lambda team on Discord (see [Communications and Problems](#communication-and-problems)).